 Am I a Candidate for an Eyelid Lift?

 Those who wish to achieve one or more of the following cosmetic objectives may be an ideal candidate for blepharoplasty:

 Remove bags and puffiness along the lower eyelid

 Restore a more refreshed and rejuvenated look to the eyes

 Correct vision impairment caused by sagging in the upper eyelids

 Eliminate wrinkles on the upper and lower eyelid

 Restore a more youthful and rested appearance

 Blepharoplasty is performed on an outpatient basis using general anesthesia and can target the upper eyelids, lower eyelids, or both.
-This procedure can take approximately three hours to complete.
+This procedure can take approximately one to two hours to complete.
 During your consultation, Dr. Patronella will examine the condition of your eyelids to determine the best technique for your procedure.